jwmullins92/react-dice/README.md

 ##### via props

-- `keyboardListeners` allow you to roll die via keypress
+- `keyboardListeners` roll die via keypress
-- `Roller` allows gives you a programmatic roll function and returns an element to act as a roll controller.
+- `Roller` gives you a programmatic roll function and returns an element to act as a roll controller.
 - `onClick` allows you to augment the default behavior of the click roll by giving you the roll function to call after you implement your logic.

 ##### via hook